shabin5785/Golang_notes/Go_3.md

 -When a function cal l returns an error, it’s the cal ler’s responsibility to check it and take appropriate action

+- Ways to handle errors
+First, and most common, is to propagate the error, so that a fai lure in a subroutine becomes a fai lure of the cal ling routine.Because er ror messages are frequently chained toget her, message str ings should not be capitalize d and newlines should be avoide d.
+The resulting errors may be long, but they wi l l be selfcontained when found by tools like grep.